destructuring/gitscm-next/README.md

 Now you can run the Rails site to take a look.
 Specify an UPDATE_TOKEN so you can use the world's stupidest authentication mechanism:

-    $ UPDATE_TOKEN=something bundle exec rails server
+    $ UPDATE_TOKEN=something bundle exec unicorn_rails

-The site should be running on http://localhost:3000
+The site should be running on http://localhost:8080

 Now you'll probably want some book data.
 This is more complicated.
 You'll have to clone the progit sources, run the server and then run the populating rake